descargables/document-chat-system/README.md

 You can customize these limits for each plan:

 - `seats`: Number of user seats per organization
-- `savedFilters`: Number of saved search filters
+- `documentsPerMonth`: Documents that can be uploaded per month
 - `aiCreditsPerMonth`: AI API usage quota
-- `pagesPerMonth`: Document pages processed per month
-- `storageGB`: File storage quota
+- `storageGB`: File storage quota in gigabytes
 - `apiCallsPerMonth`: API rate limits

 ### Disabling Billing Completely